 Our New River Club – Even More of the Good Things

 When the River Club at Callawassie Island opens again this spring, the enjoyment and celebration that comes with it will also mark yet another example of how Callawassie Island residents – their interests and enthusiasms and desires – shape the feeling and the future of our Island.
 It was the influence of Islanders themselves, after all, that led to the new River Club.
-It stands as a story of how Callawassie Island doesn’t take things for granted, especially when it comes to fulfilling the visions of our Members.
+It stands as a story of how Callawassie Island doesn’t take things for granted, especially when it comes to fulfilling the visions of our owners.

 The idea originated with gathering Club member input about a wider concept – how to make the Callawassie Island Club itself even more desirable, and even more competitive among the private coastal communities nearby.
-In addition to serving dinner more nights during the week at the Callawassie Island Club, members expressed a desire for a more casual dining option – a place where the cuisine meets an equally high standard but where nice jeans could qualify as dining attire.
+In addition to serving dinner more nights during the week at the Callawassie Island Club, residents expressed a desire for a more casual dining option – a place where the cuisine meets an equally high standard but where nice jeans could qualify as dining attire.

 From that idea for a more casual dining choice, so many good things developed, and each of them, in its own way, reflects perfectly the promise of Callawassie Island.